-Isle of Wight Council will continue monitoring at all existing sites within the borough and, if identified as necessary, add additional monitoring sites to provide better coverage of the Borough.
+Isle of Wight Council will continue monitoring at all existing sites and, if identified as necessary, add additional monitoring sites to provide better coverage.

 How to Get Involved

 Road traffic emissions are the main source of pollution in the borough, so there are a number of ways in which residents and businesses locally can help to improve air quality in the area.
 Reducing energy use in the home, at work and whilst travelling all can have a beneficial impact on local air quality, whilst saving money and reducing carbon emissions.